John Dowd voicemail for Michael Flynn is released

-An audio file of a voicemail left by one of President Trump’s lawyers for former national security adviser Michael Flynn in November 2017 was made public Thursday.
+An audio file of a voicemail left by one of President Trump’s lawyers asking former National Security Adviser Michael Flynn for a “heads-up” if he told federal investigators damaging information about the president was made public Thursday.

 The voicemail was left by former Trump attorney John Dowd, who reached out after Flynn pulled out of a joint defense agreement with the president in the midst of special counsel Robert Mueller’s Russia probe.